Healthdirect Free Australian health advice you can count on.

 Here are some tips to prevent oral thrush:

-• Don’t use antiseptic mouthwashes.
-These can change the balance of ‘good’ bacteria in the mouth, allowing candida to grow and cause oral thrush.
+• Use warm saline water as mouthwash.
+Avoid using antiseptic mouthwashes.
+These can change the balance of ‘good’ bacteria in your mouth, allowing candida to grow and cause oral thrush.

-• If you wear dentures, make sure that they are cleaned properly and that the skin under the dentures is also clean.
+• If you wear dentures, make sure that they are cleaned properly, and that the skin under the dentures is also clean.
 Rinse your mouth out after every meal.
+Take your dentures out overnight.

 • If you use inhaled corticosteroids, rinse your mouth well with water after each inhalation.